 Who hasn’t dreamed of living in a log cabin home?
-Maybe that dream is about to come true and you’re shopping for an existing log cabin.
+Maybe that dream is about to come true and you’re shopping for or already buying an existing log cabin.
 Do you know what to look for?
 Here a just a few items to check out before you make an offer.

 The first thing you need to know is that water is a log cabin’s enemy.
 A multitude of problems can result from water damage.
 Start by looking at the stain of the exterior logs to detect potential trouble.
 Stain protects the logs from moisture.
 Usually a visual inspection suffices.
 No bare wood should be visible.
 Stain should not appear faded.
 Logs should be the same color on the top as the bottom.
 If you splash water on the logs, the water should bead up and not be absorbed.

 Another item to note is if any of the logs are in contact with the ground.
 Be cautious if the cabin is not built on a foundation and is constructed on dirt or mud.
 Logs in direct contact with the ground are prone to absorb moisture which can lead to rot.
 If the logs are on the ground, pressure treated logs will fare better against rot, bugs and fungi than traditional logs.